-Proton’s logical components are illustrated in .
+Proton’s logical components are illustrated in Figure 2.9.
 The queues, the context service, the EPA manager are purely java-based.
 They utilize dependency injection to make use of the infrastructure services they require, e.g. work manager, timer services, communication services.
 These services are implemented differently for the J2SE and J2EE versions.

 Distributed Architecture on top of STORM